Egon Schiele: Death and the Maiden: Plot

-The hearing goes poorly and a full court case is scheduled against Egon.
-His model, Klimt's former model, realizes that Egon needs a strong lawyer and goes to Klimt to get help which Klimt then provides for Egon's defense.
+The hearing goes poorly and a full court case is scheduled against Egon; he is accused of abducting and possibly sexually assaulting one of his teenage models.
+Wally, Klimt's former model, realizes that Egon needs a strong lawyer and goes to Klimt to get help which Klimt then provides for Egon's defense.
 The court case seems to take a positive turn when none of the young girls are found to have been objects of passion for Egon, and a medical examination finds all of them to still have maintained their maidenly virtue.
 Still, the court finds that the subjective assessment of the moral value of Egon's art is still to be ascertained and the court finds his drawings to be of a lewd nature subject to punishment.
 Egon is found guilty of this count of creating lewd drawings and given 30-days probation.

 Egon's health has suffered over his years of artistic poverty throughout his younger twenties and he requires constant medical attention.
-His relationship with Klimt's former model eventually becomes untenable and he breaks with her, leaving her in emotional turmoil.
-She volunteers to work as a nurse when WWI starts in places far from Egon.
+His relationship with Klimt's former model eventually becomes untenable and he breaks with her, intending to marry someone from a higher social class, leaving Wally in emotional turmoil.
+She reluctantly volunteers to work as a nurse when WWI battles occur in places far from Egon.
 Egon is now free to marry and even has his first art exhibition openings.
-However, his consumptive state is now advanced and no medicine can help him as he expires prematurely despite heroic efforts by his sister to seek medical attention for him.
-He dies at the age of 27 having left over 600 oil paintings at the time of his death in his studio and over 2000 drawings.
+However, his questionable health -- and most importantly, his case of the Spanish flu -- is now advanced.
+No medicine can ultimately save him; he dies prematurely despite heroic efforts by his sister to care for him.
+He dies at the age of 28, a prolific artist, having left over 300 oil paintings and over 2000 drawings in his studio.
 As the film ends, an accountant begins to take inventory of the large number of drawings left in Egon's apartment, and the accountant starts associating unremarkable prices for the estimates of the value of each of the individual works of art.